18 Pros and Cons of Living in Dubrovnik, Croatia

 PRO: Amazing seafood

 Living in Dubrovnik means indulging in some of the best seafood you will ever taste.
 With its close proximity to the sea, the city offers an abundance of fresh and delicious seafood options.
 From succulent grilled fish to mouthwatering shellfish dishes, every meal becomes a culinary delight.
 Imagine dining at waterfront restaurants, enjoying panoramic sea views while savoring platters filled with prawns, mussels, octopus, and more.
-The local cuisine expertly showcases the flavors of the Adriatic, with traditional dishes like black risotto and brodet (fish stew) leaving you craving more.
+For what and where to eat, see our Dubrovnik Food guide.

 PRO: Excellent local wine